 Perhaps the largest and my favorite for the great variety, and where you will find a large number of Christmas booths, plus a merry-go-round to bring out your inner child, or if you are traveling with small children, enjoy some family time.
 In addition to handicrafts, toys, jewelry and other goodies, here you can also find booths with plenty of dining options.

 Try the best of Belgian gastronomy and other international alternatives.
 I recommend you try the tartiflette, a dish based on potato, onion, bacon, cream and cheese, of French origin and that will be perfect to accompany your Christmas tour.

 Around the city you will find other Christmas markets, such as the one in the Grand Place, and the one located at the Brussels Stock Exchange.
 You will also find some local stalls, next to the ice rink.
 In general, during Christmas, Brussels invites you to stroll through its streets, where you will not be able to avoid the temptation to buy something for you and your loved ones.

-9. Enjoy a Christmas dinner in a city hotel
+12. Enjoy a Christmas dinner in a hotel in the city

 My recommendation is to check the agendas of hotels, bars and restaurants, because they will surely have something special to celebrate this Christmas season.

 The idea is to invite people to reflect on human values and raise awareness in society in general, especially children and young people about the situation of vulnerability in which other children in the world find themselves.
-Some schools and cultural centers open their doors, with family programming and the possibility of making donations and gifts for communities in need.
+Some schools and cultural centers open their doors, with family programming and the possibility to make donations and gifts for communities in need.